 If you don’t define yourself online, someone else will.
 And that will probably be your opponent.

-Your campaign website should be the centerpiece of your online brand.
+Your campaign website is the centerpiece of your online brand.
 It is the hub that ties together your print, social media, email marketing and digital advertising.
 A website is open by default and can be accessed by the public, anywhere.
 (Find out the price of a campaign website.)

 Tech Tip: Never use personal social media accounts for your political campaign.
 Facebook, in fact, does not allow for political campaigning on personal accounts.